alisw/alibuild/docs/troubleshooting.markdown

 Finally, for certain common options, e.g. debug flags, we provide a precooked configuration using so called [defaults](user.html#defaults).
-Simply add `--defaults debug` to your aliBuild flags and it will add debug flags to all your packages.
+Simply add `--defaults debug` to your buits flags and it will add debug flags to all your packages.

 ### AliPhysics takes very long time to build and builds things like autotools, GCC

 In order to build AliPhysics, a number of externals are required, including working autotools, boost, and GCC.
-While aliBuild tries it best to reuse whatever comes from the system, it will not complain when building unless one of the system dependencies is absolutely required (e.g. X11, perl).
+While buits tries it best to reuse whatever comes from the system, it will not complain when building unless one of the system dependencies is absolutely required (e.g. X11, perl).
 This might lead to the fact it will rebuild large